That’s right, canspice.org is now on Twitter! New post updates will be sent

 Similar Posts

-Mark Gifford is running for School Trustee in New Westminster, and he answered my questions.
+Cort Ray Caldwell is running for School Trustee in New Westminster, and he answered my questions.
 Thank you for answering!
-Obviously this is all satire, obviously.
-The biggest issue in this year’s election is undoubtedly the replacement of New Westminster Secondary School, an issue that has been going on for at least a decade.
-Every legitimate…
+Obviously this is all satire, of course.
+In fact, Mr. Caldwell included this disclaimer: “Disclaimer: satirical responses may not mirror actual policy.”
+The biggest issue in this year’s election is undoubtedly the replacement of New…